Test in a live environment

 End Class

 In this article, we've explored how to create a basic WebRTC application using C# and .NET Core.
 We covered setting up your development environment, creating a new console application, implementing a signaling server, and initiating peer connections for real-time communication.
 WebRTC opens up numerous possibilities for real-time communication applications, and with C# and .NET Core, you can build robust, scalable solutions that work across different platforms and devices.
-IronPDF for the production environment.
-Once, you decide to buy it, the license starts from $749.
+For licensing and purchase information, visit the IronPDF Licensing Page.
+Once you decide to buy, the license starts from $749.